0xjjpa/http2-ssl/README.md

-# Setting up a HTTPs Webpage with Lets Encrypt
+# Setting up a HTTP/2 Webpage with Let's Encrypt and RancherOS